abhijeetk/af-binder/docs/afb-binding-references.md

  * Thus, in the case where 'object' should remain available after
  * the function returns, the function 'json_object_get' shall be used.
  *
+ * Calling this function is only forbidden during preinit.
+ *
  * Returns the count of clients that received the event.
  */
 int afb_daemon_broadcast_event(const char *name, struct json_object *object);

 /*
  * Creates an event of 'name' and returns it.
+ *
+ * Calling this function is only forbidden during preinit.
  *
  * See afb_event_is_valid to check if there is an error.
  */